ZumDeWald/intl-dates/README.md

 # useIntlDates

 This package provides a quick and easy way to work with dates in the form of returning an object containing commonly used, helpful date related data.
-It can also be passed an [options object](#options) containing a specified locale to bring back language specific data.
+It can also be passed an [options object](#options) to further customize the way the date information comes back, such as language (locale).
 Currently the package exports a custom React hook that returns an object with helpful date related data.

 ## What can I get out of this package

 This hook returns an object named 'dates' with various date related information allowing you to simply grab it and arrange it as you need. ([see example below](#examples))<br>
-The object returned by this React hook contains the following ket/value pairs:
+The 'dates' object returned by this React hook contains the following key/value pairs:

 - dateDMY: (String containing the current date in the following format: "DD-MM-YYYY")
 - dateMDY: (String containing the current date in the following format: "MM-DD-YYYY")